Command-line client

 caps

-Print the server’s capabilities (output is YAML).
+Print the server’s capabilities (in YAML).

 cat [script ...]